 They are assigned a number on the scale based on how the horse reacts in each test category.
 A typical horse temperament scale ranges from 1 to 10.

-A rating of one indicates an extremely calm demeanor, and ten would be the opposite, a “hot horse.”
-On this spectrum, then, four is relatively calm, while six or higher can indicate excitability in the animal.
+A rating of one indicates a highly calm demeanor; ten would be the opposite, a “hot horse.”
+On this spectrum, four is relatively calm, while six or higher can indicate excitability in the animal.

 Horses on the low end of the temperament scale.